 The duration for which your shellac nail polish may last can actually be improved by how you prepare your nails before application.
 Make sure that your nails aren’t wet or lubricated in any way immediately before your polish is applied.
 This includes any products that add moisture or oils to the nails.

 5. Wear gloves when doing any household activities

 Wearing rubber gloves when doing household chores can help you get more time out for your Shellac nails than most.
 Washing up liquids and bleach all contain chemicals that may weaken, corrode or dissolve your nails which will make them much easier to come off.
 Simply wearing rubber gloves provides you with an effective extra layer that eliminates exposure to these chemicals.

 You can file your nails when you have a layer of Shellac on them, but just remember that when you file them you remove the seal on the edge, which increases the likelihood of water getting beneath the Shellac.
 So whenever you file your nails, it is advised to have a ‘re-polish’ in order to prevent this.
 Plan ahead and book your professional Shellac removal and next manicure here.

-It’s not a common occurrence to experience any issues with Shellac nails, as they are normally quite low maintenance, but use the tips given above to avoid having any unwanted drama, and to also extend the length of your Shellac life today.
-Your nails say a lot about you, and it is important to have them looking as great as you deserve them to be.
+It’s not a common occurrence to experience issues with Shellac nails, as they are normally quite low maintenance, but use the tips given above to avoid having any unwanted drama, and to also extend the length of your Shellac’s life.
+Your nails say a lot about you, so it is important to have them looking as great as you deserve them to be.

 For more information on nail care and our treatments, head to our Expert Advice section.